 We believe NeoCart would represent a superior solution to treat cartilage damage in the knee because it has the potential to solve for the limitations of the current treatment alternatives and has the potential to provide improved efficacy, long-term patient benefits, accelerated patient recovery and predictable patient outcomes through a technically straightforward surgical procedure.
 To date, we have completed two FDA-regulated human clinical trials in the United States.
 Specifically, we conducted a Phase 1 safety study of eight patients and a Phase 2 randomized controlled exploratory study of 30 patients.
 The objective of the Phase 1 clinical trial was to demonstrate the safety of NeoCart for use when implanted into cartilage defects in the knee.
-The objective of the Phase 2 clinical trial was to continue the safety evaluation of NeoCart, gather additional efficacy data compared to microfracture, identify endpoints that are meaningful to patients and physicians, identify appropriate patient populations to receive NeoCart and obtain additional data to be used in the design of future clinical studies.
+The objective of the Phase 2 clinical trial was to continue the safety evaluation of NeoCart, gather additional efficacy data compared to microfracture, identify validated endpoints that are meaningful to patients and physicians, identify appropriate patient populations to receive NeoCart and obtain additional data to be used in the design of future clinical studies.
 NeoCart demonstrated improvement in clinical efficacy based on pain and function measures as compared to microfracture in our Phase 2 clinical trial.
 We believe our Phase 3 study will confirm the positive Phase 1 and Phase 2 clinical data generated by NeoCart, which we believe are a direct result of our regenerative medicine platform and the elements comprising our platform.

 The goal of our Phase 3 clinical trial, which we are currently enrolling, is to demonstrate advantages of NeoCart over microfracture with respect to efficacy, accelerated patient recovery, technically straightforward surgery, long-term patient benefits and a positive safety profile.
 We believe the advantages will allow us to secure approval to sell NeoCart in the United States and will enable us to potentially become a market leader in cartilage repair.
-We expect to complete enrollment of our NeoCart Phase 3 clinical trial by the first half of 2016, but we may encounter difficulties enrolling patients in our clinical trials, which could delay or otherwise adversely affect our clinical development activities.
-As of November 14, 2014, we have over 25 sites eligible to enroll patients and have randomized 52 patients into the Phase 3 clinical trial.
-We are enrolling the Phase 3 clinical trial using surgeon-investigators who screen patients with knee pain against a pre-specified set of eligibility criteria after obtaining their consent to participate in the trial.
-Once randomized into the trial based on eligibility, the patients undergo their surgical treatment and return for evaluation and data collection by the investigators at regular intervals for three years as set forth in the study protocol.
-We are financing the Phase 3 clinical trial with funds raised from our private financing activities and intend to use the proceeds from this offering to finance the trial through the expected completion of enrollment in the first half of 2016.
+We expect to complete enrollment of our NeoCart Phase 3 clinical trial by the end of the first half of 2016, but we may encounter difficulties enrolling patients in our clinical trials, which could delay or otherwise adversely affect our clinical development activities.
+As of December 31, 2014, we had 30 sites eligible to enroll patients.
+Once randomized into the trial based on eligibility, patients undergo their surgical treatment and return for evaluation and data collection by the investigators at regular intervals for three years as set forth in the study protocol.
+We are financing the Phase 3 clinical trial with funds raised from the proceeds from our initial public offering with an expected completion of enrollment by the end of the first half of 2016.

 In anticipation of potential approval of NeoCart, we have begun to scale our internal current Good Manufacturing Practices manufacturing capabilities and transition the manufacture of all our products in-house at our facilities located in the greater Boston area.
-The transition commenced in March 2014 with the intent of having the ability to manufacture NeoCart and the critical components of NeoCart with minimal reliance on third parties prior to commercialization of NeoCart in the event NeoCart is approved.
-Following this transition, we will be required to obtain FDA approval of the comparability of the critical NeoCart raw materials moved in-house, and if we fail to obtain, or if we experience a delay in obtaining such approval, our business, operating results and prospects will be adversely affected.
+The transition commenced in March 2014 with the intent of having the ability to manufacture NeoCart and the critical components of NeoCart with minimal reliance on third parties prior to the commercialization of NeoCart in the event NeoCart is approved.
+We completed our initial engineering runs and initial validation studies for our facility in Lexington, Massachusetts, which has been operational since October 2014.
+Following completion of this transition, we will be required to obtain FDA approval of the comparability of the critical NeoCart raw materials moved in-house, and if we fail to obtain, or if we experience a delay in obtaining such approval, our business, operating results and prospects will be adversely affected.